Birrellc/MS1-GORILLA-GAINZ-GYM/README.md

 ## Deployment

-* This site is hosted using GitHub pages.
+* [GORILLA GAINZ](https://birrellc.github.io/MS1-GORILLA-GAINZ-GYM/) site is hosted using GitHub pages.

 * The deployed site is hosted directly through github so all commits are live.